rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Managing Zones

 Before anything else, I need to explain zones.
-Zones are a feature that basically allow you to define different sets of rules for different situations.
+Zones are a feature that allows you to define different sets of rules for different situations.
 Zones are a huge part of `firewalld` so it pays to understand how they work.

 If your machine has multiple ways to connect to different networks (e.g., Ethernet and Wi-Fi), you can decide that one connection is more trusted than the other.
 You might set your Ethernet connection to the "trusted" zone if it's only connected to a local network that you built, and put the Wi-Fi (which might be connected to the internet) in the "public" zone with more stringent restrictions.